 - Feel free to grill the peppers directly on the stovetop or outside.

 - Do not skip the balsamic vinegar at the end.
-It provides a different kind of ‘sweetness’ to the dish — one that gives pollo alla romana that distinct taste.
+It provides a different kind of ‘sweetness’ to the dish — one that gives pollo alla Romana that distinct taste.

 Recipe variation